lukoerfer/simple-pnml-dotnet/README.md

     Arc.Create(string id = null, IConnectable source = null, IConnectable target = null, Label inscription = null)

+    Label.Simple(string text)

     Label.Absolute(int x, int y, string text)

     Label.Relative(int x, int y, string text)

-> Of course, the elements can also be created using the respective constructors.
-The factory methods simply provide a clean and less verbose API with automatic generation of IDs (via `Guid.NewGuid().ToString()`).
+Of course, the elements can also be created using the respective constructors.
+The factory methods simply provide a clean and less verbose interface with automatic generation of IDs (via `Guid.NewGuid().ToString()`).

 In addition, the API provides fluent methods (with prefix `With`) to add sub elements: